mscharstrom/platforms_wiki/kubernetes_k3s.md

 # Installing k3s and configuring kubectl from scratch
+*The main purpose of writing this documentation is for my own learning.*

 k3s offers a simple way of installing its cluster with kubectl and other handy tools.
 Please read their own material [here](https://docs.k3s.io/quick-start).
+Most of the information written here can be found on this [source](https://www.baeldung.com/ops/k3s-getting-started).
 By using k3s provided install script we also get kubectl installed (along with crictl, ctr, k3s-killall.sh, and k3s-uninstall.sh).

 <br>